tuzijun111/PoneglyphDB/README.md

 **PoneglyphDB** provides efficient non-interactive zero-knowledge proofs (NIZKs) for verifying arbitrary SQL queries.
 This repository includes Halo2 circuits for TPC-H workloads and end-to-end proof generation.

+---

-## Halo2-TPCH Instructions
+## 🚀 Halo2-TPCH Instructions

-To generate the proofs for SQL queries Q1, Q3, Q5, Q8, Q9, and Q18, please run the following commands at the root of the project:
+To generate proofs for SQL queries **Q1, Q3, Q5, Q8, Q9, and Q18**, run the following commands from the project root:

 ```bash
 # Query 1